the-developer-org/create-express-lite/README.md

 ## User Guide

-You can find detailed instructions on using Create React App and many tips in [its documentation]().
+You can find detailed instructions on using Create Express Lite and many tips in [its documentation](DOCUMENTATION.md).

 ## What’s Included?